MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/enterprise-scale-landing-zone.md

 The Microsoft Azure Virtual Desktop (AVD) Landing Zone Accelerator provides a specific architectural approach and reference implementation for preparing landing zone subscriptions for an enterprise Azure Virtual Desktop (AVD) deployment.

 Its reference implementation adheres to the architecture and best practices of the Cloud Adoption Framework's Azure landing zones with a particular focus on the enterprise-scale design principles.
-It's recommended to use this solution after implementing an enterprise-scale landing zone (although not mandatory), [enterprise-scale overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md) before deploying the enterprise-scale for Azure Virtual Desktop solution.
+Although this implementation can be deployed in any Azure environment that comply with the [prerequisites](https://github.com/Azure/avdaccelerator/wiki/Getting-Started#Getting-Started), It is recommended to use this solution after implementing an enterprise-scale landing zone, [enterprise-scale overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md) before deploying the enterprise-scale for Azure Virtual Desktop solution.

 This Azure Virtual Desktop solution is open source.
 You can adapt its templates to create an architecture that meets your specific needs.
 This article's guidance includes design considerations for building an enterprise ready Azure Virtual Desktop deployment.